-<http://eudo-citizenship.eu/databases/protection-against-EUDO Citizenship statelessness?p=&application=globalModesProtectionStatelessness&search=1&modeby=country&country=Aust ria> accessed 9 July 2017; In this case if Austria allowed just one more year to timeframe allowed for the lodging of the application it would be in line with the International Convention although it is arguable that this procedure is in the best interests of the child, given that if the child was born there and lives there he/she will have to pass all his/her childhood and part of adulthood stateless in the country with he/she has the 'genuine link'.
-See ENSWP (n 341) 12.
+A similar consequence will arise in the cases in which the child is categorised as being of http://eudo-citizenship.eu/databases/protection-against-statelessness?p=&application=globalModesProtectionStatelessness&search=1&modeby=country&country=Austria> accessed 9 July 2017; In this case, if Austria allowed just one more year to the timeframe allowed for the lodging of the application it would be in line with the International Convention, although it is arguable if this procedure is in the best interests of the child, given that if the child was born there and lives there he/she will have to pass all his/her childhood and part of adulthood stateless in the country with which he/she has the 'genuine link'.
+See ENSWP (n 342) 12.
+352 EUDO Citizenship accessed 9 July 2017.
+Similar requirements in the European post-Soviet states, which have the largest population of stateless persons in Europe, for example Latvia.
+ENSWP (n 342) 15; EMN 2016 (n 111) 12.